Pit bull attack survivor Steve Constantine after the life-threatening attack in Detroit.

 Most current state and local dog attack laws also fail to sufficiently criminally penalize a dog owner after a severe attack.
 Cases abound where the owner of a dog is given a minor "infraction" for failure to leash his pet or failure to vaccinate his dog after a victim is airlifted to a Level I or Level II trauma center.
-The phrase, "just enforce the laws we have" is deceitful given how paltry many existing laws are, not to mention how few states have a meaningful felony dog attack statute.03/16/15: Pit Bull Owner Arrested
+The phrase, "just enforce the laws we have" is deceitful given how paltry many existing laws are, not to mention how few states have a meaningful felony dog attack statute.

 The solution is not to enforce the inadequate laws we already have, often further hindered by existing legal systems that offer insufficient routes to civil and criminal recourse.
 The solution is to create preventative laws that greatly reduce the risk of dangerous dog breeds, primarily pit bulls, from ever inflicting a first attack.
 This radically reduces grave injuries and the need for victims to endure both deficient legal processes.
 These are the two primary goals of breed-specific laws. - Breed-Specific Legislation FAQ, DogsBite.org

-On Monday, police arrested the owner of a pack of pit bulls that dismembered and nearly killed a man last October in Detroit.
+Detroit police arrested the owner of a pack of pit bulls that dismembered and nearly killed a man last October.
 Derick Felton, 61-years old, had been in hiding for months.
 A fugitive apprehension team that includes members of the Detroit Police Department, Michigan State Police and Wayne County Sheriff's Office deputies picked up the man.
-Felton was charged with three counts of harboring a vicious animal causing injury, a felony that carries up to 4-years in prison.
+Felton was charged with three counts of harboring a vicious animal causing injury, a felony that carries up to 4-years in a Michigan prison.